nicholas477/SysLevelProject/README.md

 # SysLevelProject
 This is a bonus project is for Yuan Long's System Level Class.
-The application is a mini library.
+The project is a library application written in C for \*nix based platforms.

 # How to compile